ballerina-platform/ballerina-dev-website/swan-lake/integration-tutorials/transforming-message-formats.md

     ![Open diagram view](/learn/images/integration-tutorials/transforming-message-formats/open_diagram_view.gif)

-3. Generate record types corresponding to the payloads from the hospital service and input/output of the transforming function by providing samples of the expected JSON payloads.
+3. Generate record types corresponding to the payloads from the hospital service by providing samples of the expected JSON payloads.

     ```json
     {